NeuroJSON/bjdata/Binary_JData_Specification.md

 ---
 ### <a name="value_string"/>String
-The string type in UBJSON is equivalent to the string type from the JSON specification apart from that the UBJSON string value **requires** UTF-8 encoding.
+The string type in BJData is equivalent to the string type from the JSON specification apart from that the BJData string value **requires** UTF-8 encoding.

 #### Example
 String values in JSON: